Table of Contents

 After the Interview

 No one can guarantee that you will always be accurately quoted in the media, but following the tips above can help.
 After the interview, ask when the story will appear.
-Read or watch it, and if you feel it was unfair, contact an editor at the publication or station.
+Read or watch it, and if you feel it was unfair, contact an editor at the publication, website, or station.

 Although social media can be a wonderful tool for networking and communicating, it is important to think about how and what you share on the Internet, as well as to be prepared for Internet "trolls" (those who purposefully post mean and hateful comments).
 Here are a few suggestions to keep you safe and help you get your message across when using social media: